freqtrade/freqtrade/docs/edge.md

 Having an expectancy of 0.20 means if you put 10$ on a trade you expect a 12$ return.

 #### min_trade_number
-When calulating W and R and E (expectancy) against histoical data, you always want to have a minimum number of trades.
+When calculating W and R and E (expectancy) against historical data, you always want to have a minimum number of trades.
 The more this number is the more Edge is reliable.
 Having a win rate of 100% on a single trade doesn't mean anything at all.
 But having a win rate of 70% over past 100 trades means clearly something. <br/>

-Default to 10 (it is highly recommanded not to decrease this number)
+Default to 10 (it is highly recommended not to decrease this number)

 #### max_trade_duration_minute
 Edge will filter out trades with long duration.
-If a trade is profitable after 1 month, it is hard to evaluate the stratgy based on it.
+If a trade is profitable after 1 month, it is hard to evaluate the strategy based on it.
 But if most of trades are profitable and they have maximum duration of 30 minutes, then it is clearly a good sign.<br/>
 Default to 1 day (1440 = 60 * 24)

 #### remove_pumps
 Edge will remove sudden pumps in a given market while going through historical data.
-However, given that pumps happen very often in crypto markets, we recommand you keep this off.<br/>
+However, given that pumps happen very often in crypto markets, we recommend you keep this off.<br/>
 Default to false